Draktir/SYSC3303/Iteration04/README.txt

 Testing:
   - Client:
     - Try to send a file that does not exist in the configured path.
+       -> Does not send an error packet since non-existent file is discovered before sending WRQ
     - Configure the client (Manual Mode) to use a path to a USB key Then initiate a file transfer and unplug the USB key mid-transfer.
   - Server: